 The unsaved, in case you wonder, stay conscious as well, but go to hell.
 I’ve read and believe there’s no ‘sleep’, purgatory or waiting station for the dead until the Second Coming of Christ and Judgement.
 We just go to either place immediately.
 I remember how Pastor Dana would explain good & evil, etc …. he said no ‘good’ God would force a person to go to heaven if he didn’t want to go.
 God gives us all freedom to choose what we do with our lives …. to choose God’s way or our own way.

 Pastor Charles said at Marc’s memorial there’s a veil between us and our loved ones in heaven.
 There was something like a veil between heaven and hell between Lazarus and the rich man.
 Or something like a chasm … a ‘separation’ where the occupants of both places could see each other.
-The rich man and Lazarus were in opposite eternal homes but the rich man asked Lazarus to warn his brothers about the torture in hell, so they would escape it, But Jesus told him they have the Law and can decide for themselves where they want to go.
+The rich man and Lazarus were in opposite eternal homes.
+That’s something like what I feel about Marc, he’s ‘just a veil away’, very close by me.

 I’ve thought Marc is busily observing those of us on earth who love him, visiting with relatives in heaven or listening in heaven to the plans for the end of this age.
-He can see what’s gong on in our house, the White House, in the Middle East.
+I get the idea it’s a busy place, important things are going on.
+Marc can see what’s going on in my house, the White House, in the Middle East.
 I’m sure his days, (nights, ha ha), are so busy!
-But one day …. death will be totally destroyed and Marc will have his body returned to him!
+But one day …. death will be totally destroyed and he will have his body returned to him!
 Hallelujah.